xkollar/xkollar.github.io/data/posts/2025-12-25-tech-interview-i.markdown

 ---
-title: "Tech Interview"
+title: "Tech Interview I"
 author: xkollar
 tags: Fun, Interview, Haskell
 ---

 Today is the day.
-After sitting for a few minutes in a comfy chair in a lobby of an unassuming office building with very calming art on the wall and pretending you are interested in magazines available, you are called into what feels like a for-two-people-oversized meeting room where a smiling person with an outfit as if generated to a prompt "unassuming geek with glasses" is ready for you.
+After sitting for a few minutes in a comfy chair in a lobby of an unassuming office building with serene art on the wall and pretending you are interested in the magazines available, you are called into what feels like a for-two-people-oversized meeting room where a smiling person with an outfit as if generated from a prompt "unassuming geek with glasses" is ready for you.

 <div class="speaker a">
 Hello and welcome.
 I hope your wait was a pleasant one.
-Just to make sure, you are here for an interview for a position with ███ █████ where you'd be expected to do computer stuff.
+Just to make sure, you are here for an interview for a position with ███ █████ where you'd be doing computer stuff.
 Is that what you expect?
 </div>

-...the person says gesturing towards a chair where there is already some paper, few pens and whiteboard markers, a glass, and a bottle of water.
+...the person says, gesturing towards a chair where there is already some paper, a few pens and whiteboard markers, a glass, and a bottle of water.

 <div class="speaker b">